 Italian Greyhounds typically live for between 12 and 14 years.

-The average cost of owning one for their whole lives is around $17,000.
+So, how much do Italian Greyhounds cost?
+The average cost of owning one for their whole life is around $17,000.

 While this seems like a massive cost, your dog will give you love and commitment back and you’ll have a lifetime of fun memories.
 And if you ask me, that’s a bargain.